Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: What is discussed in the debates?

 Our classifier achieved an accuracy of $85.72\%$.
 For a nuanced understanding, we sorted the words in each category by their average attribution scores across all sentences.
-After excluding stopwords, infrequently occurring words (less than 50 times), and generic terms to minimize noise, a qualitative analysis of these highly-attributable tokens reveals a distinct bias against the Congress and the Opposition, while manifestly favoring the BJP.
-The complete list can be found in Appendix Table \ref{tab:bjp_ig}.
-We provide a few examples to illustrate this qualitatively.
+After excluding stopwords, infrequently occurring words (less than 50 times), and generic terms to minimize noise, a qualitative analysis of these highly-attributable tokens reveals a distinct bias against the Opposition, while favouring the Ruling Party.
+The complete list can be found in Table \ref{tab:bjp_ig}.
+Below, we provide examples to illustrate this qualitatively:\\

-\textbf{BJP related tokens}: (i) \textbf{Election-centric Narratives}: Tokens like `vote,' `victory,' `power,' and `campaign' suggest a focus on the electoral successes of the BJP. (ii) \textbf{Veneration of Leadership}: Terms like `Modi wave,' `Modi factor,' and respectful suffixes like `ji' (as in `Modiji') paint a picture of reverence around the party leadership.
-The term 'development' often co-occurs, framing the BJP as a catalyst for progress. (iii) \textbf{Defensive and Counter-Narratives}: Surprisingly, words like `hatred' appear in the context of disputing the notion that animosity towards BJP is justified.
-Other tokens like 'Trump' and 'Pakistan' are used to indicate international validation or to emphasize a tough stance on national security.
+\textbf{Ruling Party related tokens:} \\(i) \textit{Election-centric Narratives}: Tokens like `vote' `victory' and `power' suggest a focus on the electoral successes of the ruling party. \\(ii) \textit{Veneration of Leadership}: Terms like `Modi wave,' `Modi factor,' and respectful suffixes like `ji' (as in `Modiji') paint a picture of reverence around the party leadership.
+The term 'development' often co-occurs, framing the ruling party as a catalyst for progress. \\(iii) \textit{Defensive and Counter-Narratives}: Surprisingly, words like `hatred' appear in the context of disputing the notion that animosity towards ruling party is justified.
+Other tokens like 'Trump' and 'Pakistan' indicate international validation or emphasize a tough stance on national security.

-\textbf{Opposition related tokens}: (i) \textbf{Dynastic Politics}: The use of words like `dynasty,' and familial references like `mother-son-sister' clearly aim to frame the Congress party as a nepotistic organization. (ii) \textbf{Name-Calling and Stereotypes}: Terms like `Rahul Baba,' `Vadra Congress,' and references to the `lobby' contribute to an image of Congress as immature, corrupt, or even treacherous. (iii) \textbf{Allegations and Scandals}: Tokens like `Rafale,' `China,' and `Jinping' are often used to impute unethical or unpatriotic behavior to the Congress.
-Words like `fake,' `shame,' and `lie' further this narrative of deceit and incompetence.
+\textbf{Opposition related tokens:} \\(i) \textit{Dynastic Politics}: Usage of words like `dynasty,' and familial references like `mother-son-sister' aim to cast the main Opposition party in a light suggestive of nepotism. \\(ii) \textit{Name-Calling and Stereotypes}: Phrases like `Rahul Baba,' `Vadra Congress,' and references to `lobby' paint the main Opposition party with connotations of naivety \& questionable ethics, or disloyalty. \\(iii) \textit{Allegations and Scandals}: Terms like `Rafale,' `China,' and `Jinping' are mentioned in contexts that suggest improper or unpatriotic conduct by the main Opposition party.
+Words like `fake,' `shame,' and `lie' reinforce a narrative of dishonesty and ineptitude. \\